 Here’s an easy and delicious way to get rid of 6 pounds of tomatoes in one fell swoop – you’re going to be making LOTS of sauce.

-Once I figured out how to reduce the time to evaporate the liquid of the tomatoes in the pressure cooker ketchup recipe, by keeping the mostly whole, I realized I could use this for tomato sauce, too.
+Once I figured out how to reduce the time to evaporate the liquid of the tomatoes in the pressure cooker ketchup recipe, by keeping them mostly whole, I realized I could use this for tomato sauce, too.
 In fact, I had no choice, as my husband who can’t let a good deal slip by him, arrived at home with another 8k (16lb) box of ripe plum tomatoes.

-Tripling the amount of tomatoes, from two to six pounds while reducing liquids initially gave me a “scorched” sauce as the viscous tomato juice struggled to boil.
+Tripling the quantity of tomatoes, from two to six pounds while reducing liquids initially gave me a “scorched” sauce as the viscous tomato juice struggled to boil.
 So here, instead of closing the pressure cooker and going, we bring the contents to a boil before pressure cooking.

 Keep the skins and seeds, really..

 Traditionally Italians peel and seed everything – including tomatoes for sauce.
 But my cooking style is very rustic, for the sake of ease.
 So, it was a lovely surprise to discover that just like there are benefits to leaving the skins on potatoes (protein) there are also benefits to consuming the skins and seeds in the tomatoes!

 According to a study, a large portion of the tomato’s antioxidants (aka phenolics, flavonoids, lycopene and Vitamin C) happen to be in the tomato’s skin and seeds.
 In fact, more than half of the tomato’s nutrients are found in the pulp.
 So, according to science, using the whole tomato in recipes doubles this veggie’s nutritional punch.